astro-fusion/astro-blogs/20_Transit/06_Venus_Transit/200603_Venus_transit_3rd_House_from_natal_moon.md

 ---
-title: 'Venus transit 3rd House from natal moon'
+title: Venus transit 3rd House from natal moon
 description: |
   When Venus transits the 3rd house from the natal Moon, the individual gains new friends, authority, and wealth.
 The period brings success in endeavors, improved health, and a rise in status, though there may be mixed results including some challenges in relationships.
 pubDate: '2024-09-19'